poneciak57/poneciak57/README.md

 ## 🧑‍💻About Me:
-👋 passionate software dev from Poland
+👋 passionate programmer from Poland
 💼 web developer at [ArteriaCS](http://arteriacs.pl)
 ❤️ love writing , reading Code and learning new skills
 📫 `poneciak@gmail.com`